Introduction to ES6 modules

 Summary

-• Use the export statement to export variables, functions, and classes.
+statement to export variables, functions, and classes. - Use the

-• Use the import statement to import variables, functions, and classes from other modules.
+statement to import variables, functions, and classes from other modules. - Use

 Leave a Reply